family photo ideas

 Family Photo Outfit Ideas

-Choose a Color Palette: A warm, autumn-inspired palette is perfect for fall.
+Choose a Color Scheme: A warm, autumn-inspired palette is perfect for fall.
 You could also put everyone in neutral colors, or do what I did and put everyone in various shades of blue.
 Pick three to four colors or shades and mix them into each family member’s outfit.

 Layers and Textures: Layers add depth and variety to photos.
 Think cozy sweaters, jackets, knits, and corduroy.
 We were given an unseasonably warm day, so we skipped layers but did mix knits and corduroy pants and dresses, and I love how our outfits looked together.
 Textures like wool and denim are great, too.